Using the PVS-Studio extension for Visual Studio Code

 Handling analysis results

-Converting a PVS-Studio report to the JSON format
+Converting PVS-Studio report to JSON format

 Note: the PVS-Studio extension for Visual Studio Code supports reports in JSON format only.
 Depending on the type of checked project and the method of running the analysis, PVS-Studio can generate a report in several formats.
 To display the report in the extension, you need to convert it to JSON format.